Two car subscription trucks drive down a road next to a forest.

 If you value convenience and flexibility then a car subscription is the right option for you.
 However, if you want your money to be going towards something you’ll eventually own, you should pick a car on finance (e.g. PCP or HP).

 Having said that, the option to try a new car for a month or two, no strings attached, is an exciting prospect for many drivers in the UK.
-This is such a big reasons why you could considering replacing your old car.
+It might just oush you to consider replacing your old car.

 What happens at the end of car subscription?

 Once your subscription has come to an end, your car will be collected by the subscription provider.
-You can normally arrange a collection from your home.
+You can normally arrange a collection from your home, making the process as easy as possible.

 The car will then be inspected for any damage that isn’t just normal wear and tear.
 If any additional servicing is required, you may be asked to cover the cost.